 Walking trails and hikes to explore:

 There are some lovely streets and public gardens to walk but no hikes or walking trails I discovered?
-The suburb is mostly flat with pockets of natural bush land.
-I have a feeling that I would be walking and jogging the same routes within a short period of time.
+The suburb is mostly flat with pockets of natural bush land, man made streams and parks with lakes.

 Personal Safety and Jogging: